kakirastern/kakirastern/README.md

 ## Writing and Blogging

-I maintain a blog at [Medium](https://medium.com/@krisastern), where for the moment I am using it chiefly for satisfying Google Summer of Code (GSoC) 2020 requirements.
+I maintain a blog at [Medium](https://medium.com/@krisastern), where for the moment I have been using it chiefly for satisfying Google Summer of Code (GSoC) 2020 requirements.

 ## Social Media